Cabinet minister: ‘Bound to be missteps’ in early days of Starmer’s government

 Sir Keir Starmer’s “young government” could make further mistakes, a Cabinet minister admitted following the ousting of Sue Gray as the Prime Minister’s chief of staff.

-The Prime Minister was chairing Cabinet on Tuesday for the first time since shaking up his team of senior advisers and replacing Ms Gray with Morgan McSweeney after weeks of leaks and hostile briefing about the No 10 operation.
+The Prime Minister chaired Cabinet on Tuesday for the first time since shaking up his team of senior advisers and replacing Ms Gray with Morgan McSweeney after weeks of leaks and hostile briefing about the No 10 operation.

 Transport Secretary Louise Haigh said there were “bound to be missteps” during the early days of a new administration.